DevEarley/PyraMazeGDD/v1/gameplay.md

 Birds Eye - Ability allows you to see things from a bird's eye perspective.
 Helps players navigate the various mazes and is required in certain mazes with visual puzzle elements.
 Ice Grapple - Will launch the player towards any icy surfaces.

+Once you gain a new ability an animation plays that illustrates how you will use it.

 ## Collectables

 Professor's Notes